Conference Housing Guide

 HURRICANE PREPAREDNESSThe University of Houston is vulnerable to impacts from tropical storms and hurricanes.
 Summer conferences coincide with hurricane season so it is imperative to have a plan whenever adverse weather conditions become a threat to group safety.
 Depending on conditions, groups may be asked to shelter in place or evacuate.
 Onsite coordinators will work closely with each group to determine a plan of action that is safe for all participants.
 In the event of an evacuation, group leaders are responsible for the evacuation of all guests within their group

 GUEST ACCESS CARDS AND KEYSUpon check-in, each guest is issued a guest access card that provides access to the building.
-Guests staying in Cougar Village 2 will use this same card for access to their suite and bedroom.
+Guests staying in Cougar Village 2 and the Quad will use this same card for access to their suite and bedroom.
 Guests staying in Cougar Village 1 will also be issued a key that provides access to their suite and bedroom.
 Along with access, these cards allow guests to obtain pre-arranged meals in the dining hall.
 If a guest loses an access card, the front desk should be informed immediately so that the lost card can be disabled and a new card issued.
 Guests are responsible for returning issued keys during the designated checkout times.
 The group will incur all charges for lost keys.

 COOKING AND FOOD STORAGECooking is allowed in common area kitchens on each floor.
-Pots, pans and cooking utensils are not provided.
-The use of hot plates, toasters, grills or other similar appliances is strictly prohibited.
+Pots, pans, and cooking utensils are not provided.
+The use of hot plates, toasters, grills, or other similar appliances is strictly prohibited.
 The usage of refrigerators in individual rooms is encouraged.
 Guests are expected to clean up any spills before checkout.
 Any food left in the common area kitchens is left at the guest's own risk.
 Items not labeled will be discarded daily.

 OPEN FLAMEOpen flames are strictly prohibited in all conference facilities.
 This includes, but is not limited to, candles, incense, smoking, and the burning of any materials or other flame-emitting articles.
-Prior approval must be obtained from the Conference Services staff if this policy is incongruent with your religious, cultural or spiritual beliefs.
+Prior approval must be obtained from the Conference Services staff if this policy is incongruent with your religious, cultural, or spiritual beliefs.

 STREET EQUIPMENTFor safety reasons, skateboards, rollerblades, hoverboards, motorized scooters, and skates are prohibited in the residence halls and the exterior areas of the buildings.
 Bikes are not allowed in the halls but may be parked in the bike racks outside of each building.